georgegeddes/pyauric/README.md

     cd pyauric
     python setup.py develop

+There is a basic test to check that the environment makes sense.
+Run it with

+	python setup.py test

 ### What is this repository for? ###

-* Interface with the AURIC model without using the icky fortran menu
+* Interface with the AURIC model from python
 * Change `param.inp` or `radtrans.opt` from a dictionary
-* Read AURIC output into numpy arrays
+* Read AURIC output into pandas DataFrames
 * maybe other neat things in the future!

 ### Dependencies ###

-* standard python stuff
+* python 3.3 or later
+* fortranformat
+* numpy
+* pandas
+* matplotlib (optional)

 ### Contribution guidelines ###